mattia-3rne/support-vector-machine-using-non-linear-kernel/README.md

 ### Support Vector Machines

-The Support Vector Machine is a supervised learning algorithm that constructs a hyperplane or set of hyperplanes in a high-dimensional or infinite-dimensional space.
-The goal is to separate classes by a gap that is as wide as possible.
+The Support Vector Machine is a supervised learning algorithm.
+In the general case of two features, the goal is to find a **line** that separates the two classes by a gap that is as wide as possible.
+This same logic applies to higher-dimensional data, where the separator becomes a hyperplane.

 Given a set of training vectors $\mathbf{x}_i \in \mathbb{R}^p$ and their corresponding target values $y_i \in \{-1, 1\}$, the SVM seeks to find the weight vector $\mathbf{w}$ and bias $b$ that satisfy the following hyperplane equation: